 - Eating in public between sunrise and sunset

 - Drinking, even at a bar, though in Dubai, there are exceptions

 - Listening to loud music, unless it is Islamic religious music

 During the final 10 days of Ramadan, prayer exercises intensify, and many spend all the night in prayer.
 Finally, at the very end of the month, a large festival called “Eid El Fitr” occurs.
-Businesses typically let their employees of between one and four days at this time to attend the festival and to recover from the long fast.
+Businesses typically let their employees have holidays of between one and four days at this time to attend the festival and to recover from the long fast.